davidmreed/davidmreed.github.io/_drafts/ready/integration-testing-salesforce-dx-simple-salesforce.md

 ## Access Token

-The easiest route is if the integrated tool can use an access token and instance URL to connect to Salesforce.
+The easiest (and best) route is if the integrated tool can use an access token and instance URL to connect to Salesforce.
 (This is supported by `simple_salesforce`).
 Once we've created our scratch org, a couple of SFDX and Python one-liners can extract these values and pass them to the tool under test:

     export ACCESS_TOKEN=$(sfdx force:user:display --json | python -c "import json; import sys; print(json.load(sys.stdin)['result']['accessToken'])")
     export INSTANCE_URL=$(sfdx force:user:display --json | python -c "import json; import sys; print(json.load(sys.stdin)['result']['instanceUrl'])")
-    python example-simple-salesforce.py -a "$ACCESS_TOKEN" -i "$INSTANCE_URL"
+    python example-simple-salesforce.py -a "$ACCESS_TOKEN" -i "$INSTANCE_URL" -s

 Some tools may use the environment variables, while others will need the access values on the command line.
-However, the tool acquires these values, it can establish a connection to the scratch org with `simple_salesforce`:
+However the tool acquires these values, it can establish a connection to the scratch org with `simple_salesforce`:

-    connection = simple_salesforce.Salesforce(instance_url=instance_url, session_id=access_token)
+    connection = simple_salesforce.Salesforce(instance_url=instance_url, session_id=access_token, sandbox=True)

 ## Username and Password

 Scratch org access via username and password is a bit trickier.
 Salesforce DX scratch orgs don't start with passwords, although we can easily create them.
 More importantly, though, it's not possible ([and likely never will be possible](https://success.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F93A000000HTp1SAG&fId=0D53A00003EtYb9SAF) - Success Community login required) to set or obtain a scratch org user's security token from the command line.